zcericola/HTML-CSS-Practice-Problems/README.md

 In this step, we will position the last green element overhanging below its parent element.

   * Open `step-1.css`.
-  * Now how are we going to move the element towards the bottom in reference to its parent?
-Position absolute of course!
-So lets give the element with a class name of `.bottom-container` a position of absolute.
-Like this `position: absolute`.
+  * Now how are we going to move the `.bottom-container` element towards the bottom in reference to its parent?
+Lets give the element with a class name of `.bottom-container` a position that will move it in relation to its parent.
   * Lastly let's give it a bottom and left properties.
 The bottom property will need to be a negative pixel value so that it is overhangs.
-Like this `bottom: -30px` and `left: 22%`;
   * Looking good!
     * <details>